A Legendary Female Designer-Ms. Anne Asensio-

-First of all, when you are tackling with complexity, Europe feel like home.
-But when it comes to Car design, Europe and France in particular never had the superiority syndrome.
+First of all, when you are tackling with complexity, Europe feels like home.
+But, when it comes to Car design, Europe and France in particular never had the superiority syndrome.
 Being small, or not as powerful, you have to develop super-efficient strategies.

 You get along with innovation and the uncertainty with less resistance.

 And the team work is becoming a critical aspect of work efficiency.
-At Renault, I found at that time a great deal of collaboration’s capacity existed.
+During my time at Renault, I found a great deal of collaboration’s capacity existed.
 Today as well.
 This company is very good at opening, listening to other departments.
 When Nori-san was bringing his design, we were very open to new ideas.
 We did not think that the company was not trusting us.

 The overall design VOLT concept team 2006

 The relationship of collaboration in Leadership has become more and more important.
 If you are a leader, you need to become the tough leader of the team, aspirational, so your team is willing to go with you in the direction collaboratively settled.
 To do that, you have to be a role model, to be respected in your thinking and not exercising your coercive capacities.
 You have to inspire them.
 And for the designer, the innovative leader, it is more & more obvious that collaboration is at the heart of quality of the outcome.

 At DS, taking and tackling with complexity, collaboration is our daily work.
 And we have outstanding collaborative tools.
 Every time we start design project with DS client we set a virtual community, a place where to bring all team together.
 Instead of sending e-mails, we share pictures, videos, sketches, aspirational element, we already create a common goal prepare the adoption of innovations.
 Since we are working with multiple industry, we cross fertilize all ideas.
 Everybody gets aware what is the right tool, process or solutions that can be used by everyone.